Columnstore indexes - what's new

 |Snapshot isolation and read-committed snapshot isolation||yes||yes||yes||yes|

-*To create a readable nonclustered columnstore index, store the index on a read-only filegroup.
+1 To create a read-only nonclustered columnstore index, store the index on a read-only filegroup.

 SQL Server 2017